jsdom/jsdom/README.md

 - Script execution errors that are not handled by a window `onerror` event handler that returns `true` or calls `event.preventDefault()`
 - Not-implemented errors resulting from calls to methods, like `window.alert`, which jsdom does not implement, but installs anyway for web compatibility

-If you're using `sendTo()` to send errors to `c`, by default it will call `console.error` with information from `"jsdomError"` events.
+If you're using `sendTo(c)` to send errors to `c`, by default it will call `console.error` with information from `"jsdomError"` events.
 If you'd prefer to maintain a strict one-to-one mapping of events to method calls, and perhaps handle `"jsdomError"`s yourself, then you can do

 ```js
 const c = {error(err) {do something with err;}};